The dominoes have fallen.

-That was a conclusion that Cadence was already nearing but hearing it said out loud made a slight shiver go up her spine.
+That was a conclusion that Cadence was already nearing but hearing it said out loud made a shiver go up her spine.
 ELPIS had been the ones behind Ricardo’s stabbing.
 An odd sensation built in Cadence’s chest as she acknowledged this: a weird mix of satisfaction at guessing correctly and a fear of the consequences of the correctness.
 And—betrayal, hurt, anger.

 “You!”
 Fortuna bristled.
 “You were the ones who…” She took in a deep breath and glowered silently instead.

 “I do apologize for what happened,” Theta said, fixating Iota with a look.
 “Things were meant to proceed more smoothly than that.”
 He turned back to her, smiling with just his eyes.
-“But we must move on regardless and take advantage of the cards we’ve been dealt… You still have knowledge of where you store your conductor parts.”
+“But we must move on regardless and take advantage of the cards we’ve been dealt… You still have knowledge of where you store your modified conductor parts.”

 “Do you really expect me to tell you where it is after you’ve just told me that you attacked my father?”
 Fortuna questioned, tremble just barely audible in her voice.